lipp/react-router-hash-route/README.md

 Check the [example](https://react-router-hash-route.now.sh).

-The `HashRoute` component scrolls to the "wrapped" element after `componentDidMount` or on route change when the hash / id matches.
+The `HashRoute` component scrolls to the target element after `componentDidMount` or on route change when the hash / id matches.
+The target element is NOT wrapped with `<div id='foo' />`.
+Thus the element must render its `id` properly.

 # Install